 How will you take your life and business to the next level?

 Start by acknowledging where you’re rocking it right now.
 Personally, I’ve already got some great habits in place.

-I’m up by 6:15 with the snooze most every morning.
+I’m up by 6:15 most every morning.
 I keep my phone out of the bedroom and spend those first minutes checking in with my energy levels and setting goals for the day in my journal.
 I exercise regularly and keep an eye on my diet.
 Those habits helped me get to where I am now, but it’s time to step it up.